RockefellerArchiveCenter/bits_and_bytes/_posts/2018-12-03-developing-change-how-a-tech-project-enabled-organizational-transition.md

 After thinking through all skills and underlying skills, I grouped them together into four overarching skills:

-* Digital preservation principles and the role of digital preservation tools, including the OAIS reference model, the BagIt specification, and an understanding of digital preservation risks and strategies to mitigate those risks</li>
+* Digital preservation principles and the role of digital preservation tools, including the OAIS reference model, the BagIt specification, and an understanding of digital preservation risks and strategies to mitigate those risks
-* Technical metadata and its role in managing digital objects in a repository, including the role of machine-actionable metadata, the PREMIS data dictionary, and METS</li>
+* Technical metadata and its role in managing digital objects in a repository, including the role of machine-actionable metadata, the PREMIS data dictionary, and METS
-* Archivematica's role in the digital preservation environment, including the ability to troubleshoot Archivematica, and understanding standards associated with Archivematica</li>
+* Archivematica's role in the digital preservation environment, including the ability to troubleshoot Archivematica, and understanding standards associated with Archivematica
-* Machine-actionable rights statements, including the PREMIS rights entity and associated controlled vocabularies</li>
+* Machine-actionable rights statements, including the PREMIS rights entity and associated controlled vocabularies

 ### Roles